Upside-Down-Collective/dots-game/README.md

 ### docker-build.sh
-This is a bash script, which is used to build Docker image.
-Also, there is symlink located in root directory of the repository.
-Intended action to build image is to execute mentioned symlink.
+This is a bash script, which is used to build a Docker image.
+Also, there is a symlink located in the root directory of the repository.
+An intended action to build an image is to execute mentioned symlink.

 ## HAProxy - load balancing
-In root directory of the repository is a directory named `HAProxy`, which contains example `haproxy.cfg`.
+In the root directory of the repository is a directory named `HAProxy`, which contains an example `haproxy.cfg`.
 If you wish to asign a domain name or a subdomain to server hosted by You, this file and generally speaking load balancing comes in handy.
-Setting static IP address for Docker container running this project is main reason for simple setup of HAProxy and assigning subdomain.
+Setting a static IP address for Docker container running this app is the main reason for simple setup of HAProxy and assigning a subdomain.